wp-plugins/admin-management-xtended/readme.txt

 Tested up to: 2.5+
 Stable tag: trunk

-This plugin adds some icons to the Manage posts/pages view with AJAX-driven CMS-known functions.
+Adds AJAX-driven options to some admin management pages with CMS-known functions like toggling post/page visibility without having to open the edit screens, **plus changing page order with drag'n'drop**.

 == Description ==